onvio/wordlists/README.md

 # Wordlists
 Shared wordlists used for subdomain, files and directory bruteforcing etc.

 ## Unique Wordlists, tailor-made, optimized and fine-tuned.
-Dont share :)
 * Merged with https://github.com/the-xentropy/samlists to order wordlists based on probability/likelihood
 * Smaller lists can be used against rate limiting / WAF
 * Wordlists are included in automated recon / scan scripts: